groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerShell script file (.ps1) a file format for Windows PowerShell Cmdlet files.
+Represents a PowerShell script file (.ps1).
+It is a file format for Windows PowerShell Cmdlet files.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/ps1